Multiscaling in Wasserstein Spaces: Multiscaling absolutely continuous measures

 \begin{defin}~ The optimality number $\omega$ of a sequence $\boldsymbol{\mu}^{(J)}\subset\mathcal{P}_p(\mathbb{R}^d)$ is defined by

 where $\boldsymbol{\psi}^{(\ell)}$, $\ell=1,\dots, J$ are the detail coefficients generated by the multiscale transform~\eqref{eqn:elementary_multiscaling}. \end{defin}

 The lower the value $\omega(\boldsymbol{\mu}^{(J)})$, the more optimal the flow of $\boldsymbol{\mu}^{(J)}$.
 Constant sequences and measures sampled along constant-speed geodesics have $0$ optimality, which is the best optimality number.
 In contrast, a sequence connecting two measures through a curve that deviates from their constant-speed geodesic would have a positive optimality number.
 If the deviation increases, then so does the optimality number.
-Overall, the value $\omega(\boldsymbol{\mu}^{(J)})$ can be used as a tool to indicate how optimal the sequence $\boldsymbol{\mu}^{(J)}$ flow in the Wasserstein spaces.
+Overall, the value $\omega(\boldsymbol{\mu}^{(J)})$ can be used as a tool to indicate how optimal the sequence $\boldsymbol{\mu}^{(J)}$ flows in the Wasserstein spaces.

 Observe that in Definition~\ref{defin:optimality_number}, the optimality number is defined in terms of the parameter $J$ associated with the analyzed sequence.
 In practice, this number is typically no greater than $6$.
-Moreover, the optimality number can be redefined to incorporate fewer levels of multiscale decompositions, depending on the desired coarse scale approximation.
+Moreover, the optimality number can be redefined to incorporate fewer levels of multiscale decompositions, depending on the desired coarse-scale approximation.

 The benefit of calculating the optimality number~\eqref{eqn:optimality_number} via the multiscale analysis~\eqref{eqn:elementary_multiscaling} is that the detail coefficients describe the optimality errors on different scales and locations.
 The multiscale representation gives a clear image of both local and global errors.
 Moreover, if a sequence of measures is expected to evolve naturally, from an initial state to a final state, for instance, according to the optimal transport theory, then the pyramid transform applied to the observed sequence can reveal errors across scales and locations.